DigitexOfficial/digitex_api_doc/README.md

 - Trading WebSocket API - https://github.com/DigitexOfficial/digitex_api_doc/blob/master/trading_ws.md

-To obtain API key for your account, send e-mail request at olozoviuk@digitexfutures.com (from your account e-mail)
+To obtain API key for your account, you need to be logged at exchange, then open Account ang go to  **API** tab.
+Then click "Create" to generate your private API key.

 ## Who use our API?